 Time-dependant equation

-The whole world is advancing and changing without us taking any action.
-Without any technological advancements, the world is still changing.
+The world is continuously evolving, even when we don't actively contribute to technological advancements.
+As time progresses, the environment changes due to the influence of numerous factors.
 The context is changing over time because it is a shared environment of many actors.
-We can increase the fidelity of the Bayesian network model with a lot of other nodes to include this effect.
-The simplification from the Bayesian network model suffers from this simplification: It lacks modelling time dependant utilities.
-The site of all effects, intentional or side effects, would monotonically decrease over time to zero.[8]
+We can increase the fidelity and accuracy of the Bayesian network model by adding a lot of other nodes to account for this effect.
+The simplification in the form of the Bayesian network model suffers from this simplification: It lacks modeling time dependent utilities.
+The utility of all effects, intentional or side effects, would monotonically decrease over time converging to zero.[8]

 We have not figured out how to solve the climate crisis.
-I would argue that civilisation facing the climate crisis equals humanity being in the phase of having fossil fuel based industrial society as the common form.
-The amount of energy civilization consumed over time has grown continuously.
+Civilization facing the climate crisis signifies that humanity is currently in the phase of the industrial society reliant on fossil fuels as the prevailing form.
+The amount of energy civilization consumed has grown continuously over time.
 Not long ago the main energy source has become fossil fuels and started the chapter of industrialization in our history.
-Only moving beyond that to become an energetically sustainable high-energy civilisation would reduce the risks associated with the climate crisis.
-This means the faster we move out of this state the better for our risk.
+Only overcoming the dependency on fossil fuels and to become an energetically sustainable high-energy civilization would reduce the risks associated with the climate crisis.
+This means the faster we move out of this state the better for the risks of the climate crisis.
 Any action taken now has a bigger impact than doing it later.

 Applying the net benefit analysis to AI